mwkorver/lambda-gdal_translate/README.md

 ## Updating your own Amazon Lambda function

-Make whatever changes are necessary to `index.js` and then package everything into a ZIP file:
+Make the changes you want to the file `index.js` and then package everything into a ZIP file:

 ```bash
 $ zip -r -9 lambda-gdal_translate bin index.js